 - NCSL encourages collaboration and coordination among the Federal Government’s disparate arts, culture and economic development agencies as they consider State and local programs ensure that the policy and program outcomes meet the needs and goals identified by state policymakers.

-- In order to train and maintain a highly skilled workforce NCSL believes that states should be given flexibility to meet the broad goals set out in the Workforce Investment Act (WIA) and that state discretion to establish and administer workforce development services should be maintained.
+- In order to train and maintain a highly skilled workforce NCSL believes that states should be given flexibility to meet the broad goals set out in the Workforce Innovation and Opportunity Act (WIOA) and that state discretion to establish and administer workforce development services should be maintained.

-- NCSL believes that the components of an integrated WIA system should be appropriately funded in appropriation and reauthorization.
+- NCSL believes that the components of an integrated WIOA system should be appropriately funded in appropriation and reauthorization.

-- NCSL believes that administrative and technological funding for One-Stops should be central to WIA appropriation and reauthorization.
+- NCSL believes that administrative and technological funding for One-Stops should be central to WIOA appropriation and reauthorization.